Master Menace

-Master Menace is a fictional character appearing in American comic books published by Marvel Comics.
+Master Menace is a character appearing in American comic books published by Marvel Comics.
 Two different versions of the character appear in two separate (but related) continuities, Squadron Supreme and Supreme Power.
 Both bear the real name of Dr. Emil Burbank, though the former character has the middle name of "Zebediah".

 Master Menace is an analogue of Lex Luthor with elements of Doctor Doom.
-This Master Menace is a supergenius inventor and is gifted in numerous fields of physical science.
+Master Menace is a supergenius inventor and is gifted in numerous fields of physical science.
 He usually wears a suit of powered armor with an arsenal of built-in weapons, which enables him to fight superhumans on a more equal basis (especially his nemesis, Hyperion).

 Publication history

-Master Menace first appeared in Thor #280 (Feb.
-1979), and was created by Roy Thomas and Wayne Boring.
+Master Menace first appeared in Thor #280 (February 1979), and was created by Roy Thomas and Wayne Boring.

 Fictional character biography

 Squadron Supreme

-Originally, Hyperion encountered Dr. Emil Burbank (a.k.a.
-Master Menace) on Earth-712 (sometimes called "Earth-S").
-In his first appearance, he battles Hyperion while the hero was filming a movie directed by Burbank's brother, L.L.
+Originally, Hyperion encounters Emil Burbank (Master Menace) on Earth-712 (sometimes called "Earth-S").
+Master Menace battles Hyperion while the hero is producing a film directed by Emil's brother, L.L.
 Burbank.

-On this occasion, Burbank works with the evil Hyperion of the mainstream Marvel Universe Earth-616, and imprisons the visiting Thor.
-Burbank is taken captive but later found himself in an interdimensional vacuum as he attempted to escape confinement.
+It is then revealed that this Hyperion is an evil alternate universe version of Hyperion who has been impersonating his heroic counterpart.
+Burbank works with Hyperion to imprison Thor, but is taken captive and trapped in an interdimensional vacuum.

-When the Squadron are rebuilding America after the devastation caused by the Overmind, Master Menace concentrated his efforts on conquering the Middle East.
-He gave shelter to three supervillains: Remnant, Pinball, and the Mink, sending them to Earth-616.
-He later supplied the Redeemers with a way to reverse the brainwashing technology of the Squadron.
+When the Squadron are rebuilding America after the devastation caused by Overmind, Master Menace concentrates his efforts on conquering the Middle East.
+He gives shelter to three supervillains: Remnant, Pinball, and Mink, sending them to Earth-616.
+He later supplies the Redeemers with a way to reverse the brainwashing technology of the Squadron.

-In Squadron Supreme: Death of a Universe, Emil Burbank ages fifteen years after going into the 41st century with Scarlet Centurion to build a device to stop the Nth Man.

-In Squadron Supreme: New World Order, Emil Burbank is an old man at the mercy of large, multi-national corporations and using the Squadron's own Utopia technologies.
+In Squadron Supreme: Death of a Universe, Emil Burbank ages fifteen years after going into the 41st century with Scarlet Centurion to build a device to stop Nth Man.
+In Squadron Supreme: New World Order, Burbank appears as an old man at the mercy of large, multi-national corporations and using the Squadron's own Utopia technologies.